slamby/slamby-tau/readme.md

 Quick dataset selector.
 Check your available datasets in drop-down menu and select one to work with.

 > Using TAU you can select one active dataset to work with.
-Basically you can set a dataset to work with in Dataset menu, or select a new one in thin quick selector.
+Basically you can set a dataset to work with in Dataset menu, or select a new one in this quick selector.

 #### Settings